Creating a Simple Twitter App using oAuth and PHP

 Our style.css file doesn’t have any special styles that we need to discuss here.
 They were just used to style the update form.

 NOTE: You may want to add the character count and limit as Twitter doesn’t accept any Tweets which consists of more than 140 characters {Even from the API}.
-I have explained it in my previous tutorial on 1stwebdesigner about Updating Twitter using Twitter API and PHP.

 You may now download the completed application files here but don’t forget to edit the secret.php file with your API keys as it won’t work without it.
 Feel free to build on the application we made today!